merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 *Phew.*

 But of course, this is a complete genome (as anvi'o also predicts and states it in its output: *Completion: 100%*), and we know genomes from CPR miss a lot of single-copy genes.
 Would the classifier work if it was not as complete?
-Here I create another FASTA file with only the second half of the genome:
+Here I create another FASTA file with only the first half of the genome:

 {% highlight bash %}
 $ head -n `wc -l E_coli-K12-MG1655.fa | awk '{print $1 / 2}'` E_coli-K12-MG1655.fa > E_coli-K12-MG1655-half.fa